juice-shop/pwning-juice-shop/appendix/solutions.md

 :wrench: **TODO**

-### :warning: Log in with the support team's original user credentials
+### Log in with the support team's original user credentials

 _Solving this challenge requires [KeePass 2.x](http://keepass.info)
 installed on your computer.
 If you are using a non-Windows OS you need